ngjunsiang/laymansguide-src/season3/issue037/issue037.md

 3. But they take longer, because some of the servers along the way have really high latency (almost 300 milliseconds; that’s slower than human reaction time)
 4. My ISP is M1, but sometimes the packets can go through other ISP servers as well (hop 7)

 **Issue summary:** The process of forwarding data packets from server to server takes time.
-Each hop a data apcket takes adds to the latency.
+Each hop a data packet takes adds to the latency.
 The more hops a packet must undergo, the longer the latency.
-The slower the servers along the route, the slower the latency as well.
+The slower the servers along the route, the longer the latency as well.

 <hr/>